N3xsX/gmod-battlebeats-pack-template/README.txt

 1. When ready to upload:
    - Delete all .txt files from this template
-   - Remove the "thumbnail template.png" and "btb logo.jpg" files -- You can use them to create thumbnail for your pack

 2. (Optional) Rename the main folder from "addon_template" to your desired addon name
    - This is allowed and won’t break anything